You are now leaving our website and entering a third-party website over which we have no control.

 How much can term life insurance cost in Canada?

 Term life insurance could be a way to help protect your family's financial future.
 For Canadians interested in coverage, one of the first questions they often ask is: how much does coverage cost?
 The cost of life insurance can vary depending on a number of different factors.
-In this article, we'll take a closer look at some of these factors and the cost of life insurance using two plans available from TD Insurance as our examples.
+In this article, we'll take a closer look at some of these factors and the cost of life insurance using three plans available from TD Insurance as our examples.

 What is term life insurance and why is it important to have adequate coverage?